JishanAshraf/Vigil/README.md

 **Empowering Innovation, Accelerating Impact, Redefining Possibilities**

-**VIGIL** is a community-driven watch system that allows residents to report issues in real-time, tag relevant authorities, and get AI-powered suggestions for minor problems.
+**VIGIL** which means "To stay Alert" is a community-driven watch system that allows residents to report issues in real-time, tag relevant authorities, and get suggestions from our in-built health assistant "Vital" for minor problems.
 It combines convenience, safety, and technology to make neighborhoods smarter and more responsive.

 ---